A decadent bisque made with real crabmeat and thickened with cream and topped off with a bit of Sherry!

 This decadent crab bisque is full of real crab meat, seasoned perfectly and thickened with cream.
 For an extra layer of flavor and depth, sherry is added at the end.

-- When melted, add the onion and cook until the onion is tender, but not browned.
-Approx 3-4 min
+- When melted, add the onion and cook until the onion is tender, but not browned, approximately 3-4 minutes.

-- Slowly add 1 cup milk (reserving the other 1/2 cup until later) and then the heavy cream
+- Slowly add 1 cup of the warmed milk and the heavy cream, stirring constantly.

-- Add the remaining milk and then add the sherry
+- Add the remaining ½ cup of milk and the sherry and slowly stir to warm through.